Happytreat/dynalite/DEVELOP_RASPBERRY_PI.md

 The connection of the Light Dependent Resistor (LDR) to the RPi (after weeks of optimization!) can be seen in these images:
 ![RPi circuit 1](images/rpi-circuit-1.jpg?raw=true)
 ![RPi circuit 2](images/rpi-circuit-2.jpg?raw=true)

-Note that the longer of the LED (the anode) should be facing the yellow wire.
+Note that the longer leg of the LED (the + anode) should be facing the yellow wire.

 ### Setting up the environment
 * Copy the files from rpi/aiocoap-implementation into the RPi using scp or via some other method (e.g. USB).